-For most of us it is adequate to know that a table top will move about .5 inches.
+For basic woodworking, it’s enough to understand that a table top will move about .5 inches across its width.
 It is inconsequential to calculate that it may move .457” or .514”.
 It is far more important to understand that it WILL move.

 Wood expands and contracts with changes in the surrounding humidity and to a lesser degree the temperature.
 More humid air will cause wood to expand; drier air will cause wood to contract.
 This movement cannot be stopped.
 You can learn what to expect and techniques to cope with the movement.